Quesadilla Burger Recipe

 You'll need to use your grill for this recipe, so preheat it to medium heat so it has time to get nice and hot.
 Don't have a grill?
 No sweat.
 "Instead of grilling, you can cook the burgers in a skillet or on an indoor grill pan," Shungu says.

 In the meantime, take out a mixing bowl and add your ground beef and salt.
-Gently mix them, then use your hands to form 4 burger patties.
+Gently mix them, then use your hands to form four burger patties.
 "You can use ground bison, turkey, or chicken in place of the ground beef," Shungu adds.

-Grill the burgers and make the sauce
+Grill the burgers and make the chipotle mayo

 As you wait for the burgers to cook, combine the mayonnaise, chipotles in adobo, and lime juice in a small bowl.
 Stir together to combine and set the sauce to the side.